 The City of Fort Lauderdale Police Department is guided by a mission statement that invokes a strong partnership with the community.
 Its various divisions, departments, and bureaus strive to reduce crime and the fear of crime in our community.

 The Operations Bureau is the entity responsible for the physical 24-hour delivery of Police services throughout the three Police districts of the City.
 A total of 427 individuals comprise the Operations Bureau.
 It is overseen by the Chief of Police, the Assistant Chief, one Major, five Captains, nine Shift Lieutenants, 39 Sergeants, 298 sworn Officers and 35 public service aides and 39 support staff civilians.

 The Bureau operates in a three-tier system:

-- The guidance and leadership of the Assistant Chief directs the Operations Bureau through the efforts of three Majors.
+- The guidance and leadership of the Assistant Chief directs the Operations Bureau through the efforts of two Majors.

-- The second tier is made up of the Majors who are responsible for the delivery of Police services in three geographical districts composing the City of Fort Lauderdale.
+- The second tier is made up of three Captains who are responsible for the delivery of Police services in three geographical districts composing the City of Fort Lauderdale.

 District I covers primarily the northern and eastern sections of the City, including the Beach and all areas east of the Intracoastal, and those areas north of Broward Boulevard generally east of a line along the FEC Railroad tracks/North Dixie Highway (NE 4th Ave).
 It includes the US-1 Corridor and the shopping complexes at the Galleria and Coral Ridge Malls.